-(a) Definition.
+- (a) Definition.
 In the course of the Special Consulting Services, Agrigenetics or its Affiliates may disclose to one or more Special Consultants confidential information of Agrigenetics or its Affiliates, or confidential information of a Third Party provided to Agrigenetics or its Affiliates under obligation of confidentiality, and Third Parties to whom Agrigenetics has written confidentiality obligations may disclose to one or more Special Consultants confidential information of such Third Parties, in each case solely for use in the Special Consulting Services (the "Special Confidential Information").
-In disclosing any Special Confidential Information to a Special Consultant, Agrigenetics shall use best efforts not to create any conflicting confidentiality obligations for EPS or its Affiliates under this Agreement.
+In disclosing any Special Confidential Information to a Special Consultant, Agrigenetics shall use best efforts not to create any confidentiality obligations for EPS or its Affiliates under this Agreement.
 If disclosed in writing, the Special Confidential Information shall be clearly marked as "Special Confidential Information; not for distribution within EPS or its Affiliates" or equivalent, and if disclosed orally, such information shall be identified as Special Confidential Information at the time of disclosure.
 Any information disclosed to a Special Consultant that is not so identified shall be deemed Confidential Information of Agrigenetics and not subject to this Section 9.10.
-In addition, if Agrigenetics or its Affiliates discloses any Special Confidential Information to any employee of EPS or its Affiliates who is not a Special Consultant, then such Special Confidential Information to any employee of EPS or its Affiliates who is not a Special Consultant, then such Special Confidential Information to the Special Confidential Information of Agrigenetics and no longer subject to this Section 9.10.

-(b) Nondisclosure and Nonuse.
-EPS shall use reasonable efforts to ensure that the Special Consultants (i) maintain the Special Confidential Information in confidence and do not disclose the Special Confidential Information to any Third Party or to any employee or agent of EPS or its Affiliates who is not a Special Consultant, and (ii) do not use the Special Confidential Information for any purpose other than conducting the Special Consultants of the foregoing nondisclosure and nonuse obligations.

-(c) Exceptions.
-The conditions and obligations in Section 9.10(b) above shall not apply with respect to any portion of the Special Confidential Information that:

-(i) is or was publicly disclosed by Agrigenetics or its Affiliates, either before or after it is disclosed to a Special Consultant hereunder;
+In addition, if Agrigenetics or its Affiliates discloses any Special Confidential Information to any employee of EPS or its Affiliates who is not a Special Consultant, then such Special Confidential Information shall cease to be Special Confidential Information and shall instead be Confidential Information of Agrigenetics and no longer subject to this Section 9.10. - (b) Nondisclosure and Nonuse.
+EPS shall use reasonable efforts to ensure that the Special Consultants (i) maintain the Special Confidential Information in confidence and do not disclose the Special Confidential Information to any Third Party or to any employee or agent of EPS or its Affiliates who is not a Special Consultant, and (ii) do not use the Special Confidential Information for any purpose other than conducting the Special Consulting Services, which efforts shall include informing the Special Consultants of the foregoing nondisclosure and nonuse obligations. - (c) Exceptions.
+The conditions and obligations in Section 9.10(b) above shall not apply with respect to any portion of the Special Confidential Information that: - (i) is or was publicly disclosed by Agrigenetics or its Affiliates, either before or after it is disclosed to a Special Consultant hereunder;